IBM-Cloud/docs-services/services/WealthEngine/index.md

 	![Register for a developer account](images/BlueMix_WE1.jpg)

-2. You will receive an email asking you to verify your email address.
+2. Check your inbox for a link to verify your email address.

 3. Once verified, following the prompts to use your new email and password to login.